-There are currently 6.8 million Cushman-and-Wakefield shares held short by investors – that's known as Cushman-and-Wakefield's "short interest".
-This figure is 4.8% up from 6.5 million last month.
+There are currently 4.8 million Cushman-and-Wakefield shares held short by investors – that's known as Cushman-and-Wakefield's "short interest".
+This figure is 13.7% down from 5.5 million last month.

 There are a few different ways that this level of interest in shorting Cushman-and-Wakefield shares can be evaluated.

-Cushman-and-Wakefield's "short interest ratio" (SIR) is the quantity of Cushman-and-Wakefield shares currently shorted divided by the average quantity of Cushman-and-Wakefield shares traded daily (recently around 662220.41015625).
-Cushman-and-Wakefield's SIR currently stands at 10.24.
-In other words for every 100,000 Cushman-and-Wakefield shares traded daily on the market, roughly 10240 shares are currently held short.
+Cushman-and-Wakefield's "short interest ratio" (SIR) is the quantity of Cushman-and-Wakefield shares currently shorted divided by the average quantity of Cushman-and-Wakefield shares traded daily (recently around 1.2 million).
+Cushman-and-Wakefield's SIR currently stands at 4.08.
+In other words for every 100,000 Cushman-and-Wakefield shares traded daily on the market, roughly 4080 shares are currently held short.

 Find out more about how you can short Cushman-and-Wakefield stock.